edixon95/language-game/README.md

 	- Confirm all puzzles are reachable

 # Dev log:
+- 12/05/2025:
+	- Quite a few changes coming in today already, scrollbars and scroll added
+	- Evidence screen and evidence select working
+	- Evidence now recognises it's been found, opened and can deliver words to the player
+	- Few issues with the layout of evidence but it's functional for now (TODO: Sort this out)

 - 11/05/2025:
 	- Beta UI start
 	- Starting to get things ready for messages; message class, chat icons